Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Another way to prevent compression is by using freshly roasted beans.
 The oils in coffee beans begin to break down soon after roasting, leading to a stale taste that can contribute to bitterness.

-By avoiding these common mistakes and following best practices like using high-quality, freshly roasted beans and monitoring temperature and brew time, you can enjoy delicious Moka Pot coffee free from unwanted bitterness and full of rich flavor.
+By avoiding these common mistakes and following best practices like using high-quality, freshly roasted beans and monitoring temperature and brew time, you can enjoy delicious Moka Pot brew that is free from unwanted bitterness and full of rich flavor.

-Using low to medium heat is best to avoid bitterness in your Moka Pot coffee.
+Using low to medium heat is best to avoid bitterness in your coffee.

 Using high heat can cause the coffee to over-extract and become overly bitter.